-(1) ADD=00H will output the manufacturer's ID first and ADD=01H will output device ID first
+(1) ADD=00H will output the manufacturer's ID first and ADD=01H will output device ID first.

-Figure 28.
+Figure 27.
 Power-up Timing

-14. RECOMMENDED OPERATING CONDITIONS
+OPERATING CONDITIONS

-14-1.
-At Device Power-Up
+At Device Power-Up and Power-Down

-AC timing illustrated in "Figure 29.
-AC Timing at Device Power-Up" and "Figure 30.
-Power-Down Sequence" are for the supply voltages and the control signals at device power-up and power-down.
+AC timing illustrated in Figure 28 and Figure 29 are the supply voltages and the control signals at device power-up and power-down.
 If the timing in the figures is ignored, the device will not operate correctly.

-During power-up and power-down, CS# needs to follow the voltage applied on VCC to keep the device not to be selected.
+During power-up and power down, CS# needs to follow the voltage applied on VCC to keep the device not be selected.
 The CS# can be driven low when VCC reach Vcc(min.) and wait a period of tVSL.

-Figure 29.
+Figure 28.
 AC Timing at Device Power-Up

 Symbol Parameter Notes Min.
 Max.
-Unit tVR VCC Rise Time 1 5 500000 us/V
+Unit tVR VCC Rise Time 1 20 500000 us/V